MPT-Calculator/MPT-Calculator/README.md

 A Proper Orthogonal Decomposition (POD) reduced order model, which greatly accelerates the computation of the full order model in 2. for computing the MPT over a range of frequencies.

-The technical details of the implementation will be described in [6].
+The technical details of the current implementation is described in [9] and builds on the earlier be described in [6].

 Plots of the computed tensor coefficients as a function of frequency are created and the output data and plots are automatically stored so that they can be recreated, if desired.

 # To get started

 Please open the set of Jupyter Tutorials available in the Tutorial folder starting with Tutorials/a_Installation.ipynb, which describes the installation and setup of MPT-Calculator.
+A .yml file is available to install all the relevant packages and dependencies

 # Referencing